• SERVICES

 by EOS Intelligence EOS Intelligence No Comments

 SARS-COV-2 has brought the world to a standstill.
 Technology and its creative uses have been playing a pivotal role in sustaining lives during the pandemic as well as combating the crisis.
-One such technology that has been in the forefront of the pandemic is blockchain.
+One such technology that has been at the forefront of the pandemic is blockchain.
 From mitigating supply chain issues with medicines and protection gear to facilitating transparency in donations to effectively tracking the spread of the virus and protecting patient privacy, blockchain technology is being applied across the spectrum to contain and manage the outbreak.

 Outbreak tracking

-However, in addition to these factors, the aspect that stands out the most and makes blockchain technology ideal for monitoring and managing outbreak-related information is the level of privacy it offers.
+However, in addition to these factors, the aspect that stands out the most and makes the blockchain technology ideal for monitoring and managing outbreak-related information is the level of privacy it offers.
 People do not wish for their information to be shared publicly or be used for other purposes.
-Thus it is a challenge to get patients to collaborate with governments and healthcare institutions to share information regarding their condition and wellness.
-For instance, the Israel government recently permitted healthcare institutions to track citizens’ mobile phones to control the spread of coronavirus.
+Thus, it is a challenge to get patients to collaborate with governments and healthcare institutions to share information regarding their condition and wellness.
+For instance, the Israeli government recently permitted healthcare institutions to track citizens’ mobile phones to control the spread of coronavirus.
 This has raised concerns from human rights organizations as citizens are not comfortable with sharing their personal information.

 For instance, WHO has been using a blockchain-based data streaming platform, called MiPasa, which facilitates the sharing of information amongst need-to-know organizations such as state authorities and health officials.
 The platform is built on top of Hyperledger Fabric and partners with IBM for blockchain and cloud platforms.
 The application cross-references siloed location data with health information to track and prevent the spread of the outbreak, all while protecting patient privacy.